-My heart hammered a little stronger, as I sighted some of the routes that I have redpointed many years back.
+My heart pumped a little stronger, as I saw some of the routes that I have redpointed many years back.
 Ooh, those days when I was still young, strong and silly!
 All that’s left now, is just, silly.
 The Schleierwasserfall houses some of the hardest climbing routes in the Tirol region.
 Uli from aufdenberg.de was there recently and published an article about this.

 Following the trial till the end of the massive, it brought us over a “Leiterl” , a short passage over a steel ladder and secured ropes up before we reach a romantic meadow that was in full bloom.

-We had to spend a few crazy moments modelling under the shadows of Ackerlspitze and the Maukspitze and had loads of fun.
+We spent a few crazy moments modelling under the shadows of Ackerlspitze and the Maukspitze and had loads of fun.

 Over the crackling firewood oven later that evening, we took a last look at the map, planning on the best route to take the next day.
 Corinna from Outdoormädchen found a nice short cut that would save us 300 m elevation.
 The mountain cottage was cosy and warm by now, as the aroma of “Bolognese del fueco ala Outdoorgourmand” by Nico filled the place.
 Hunger!!

 The weather couldn’t have been better as we sipped on various versions of our self-made versions of Cafe Latte, American coffee and Espresso Machiatto from the firewood oven, on the sunny terrace of the Obere Regalm.
 A cosy and lovingly refurbished lodge at 1315 m altitude, it had a magnificent view over to the Kitzbühler Horn and the Going village below.